Both patterns can feel imaginative, values-aware, and possibility-oriented, which is why quick quizzes often blur them.

 Use TypeJung as the next check

 Take the free assessment, then compare your Ne-Fi and Fi-Ne evidence in the full map.
-If the result is useful, the optional Insight report explains the stress edge, relationship triggers, and practical next steps behind your pattern.
+If the result is useful, the optional Insight report explains the stress edge, relationship-pattern reflection, and practical next steps behind your pattern.

 TypeJung gives a likely type pattern and the function evidence behind it.
 Use it to compare Ne-Fi and Fi-Ne rather than treating any test as a final verdict.